Sluštice: History

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The Church of Saint James the Great was built in the Baroque style in 1746–1749, after the original Gothic church from the 13th century was badly damaged by a fire in 1716.
+The main landmark of Sluštice is the Church of Saint James the Great.
+It was built in the Baroque style in 1746–1749, after the original Gothic church from the 13th century was badly damaged by a fire in 1716.
 The roof and a part of the façade of the church were restored in 2006.

 In popular culture

-In the school building a part of the comedy The Snowdrop Festival was filmed.
+A part of the comedy The Snowdrop Festival was filmed in the school building.